Kidudeman/dungeonmania/Pair_Blog.md

 > i.
 Look inside src/main/java/dungeonmania/entities/enemies.
 Where can you notice an instance of repeated code?
 Note down the particular offending lines/methods/fields.

-[Answer]
+The `ZombieToast` (line 27 - line 53) and `Mercenary` (line 103 - line 129) classes implement identical movement patterns for when the player has consumed an `InvincibilityPotiion`.

+The `ZombieToast`'s standard movement pattern (line 55 - line 61) is identical to the `Mercenary`'s movement pattern when the player has consumed an `InvisibilityPotion` (line 93 - 101) (the discrepancy in line count is due to superfluous `map.moveTo` calls in the `Mercenary` class)

+There is frequent and unneeded repetition of the `map.moveTo` method or `game.getMap().moveTo` method throughout the Entities in the enemies package, especially given all enemies move on every tick.

 > ii.
 What Design Pattern could be used to improve the quality of the code and avoid repetition?
-Justify your choice by relating the scenario to the key characteristics of your chosen Design Pattern.
+Justify your choice by relating the scenario to the key characteristics of your chosen Design Pattern.i

-[Answer]
+The two design patterns that could most improve the quality of code is the Template Pattern and Strategy Patterns.

+To address the first instance of code duplication, we should implement movement strategy patterns for each of the enemy types which define their movement algorithm - we could implement a strategy pattern for when the player has an `InvicibilityPotion` that can be shared between the Mercenary and ZombieToast entities and create a strategy pattern for randomised movement that can be shared between the `ZombieToast`'s standard movement pattern and the `Mercenary`'s movement pattern when the player has consumed an `InvisibilityPotion`.

+The second instance of code duplication can be resolved straigtforwardly by calculating the value of next position using the strategy pattern and then only calling the `map.moveTo` method when that computation has been finalised but, this refactoring can be taken further; Given all moving entities will 'move' every tick (every iteration of the game loop) a Template pattern where the next position is calculated by subclassed entity and then the movement is actualised in the super class would create more concise movement code.

 > iii.
 Using your chosen Design Pattern, refactor the code to remove the repetition.